04 Dec GOLD DEALERS AND BITCOIN – THE NEW NEMESIS?

-Of course, gold has a few thousand years track history to back this thesis because Bitcoin is relatively new.
+Of course, gold dealers have a few thousand years of track history to back this thesis because Bitcoin is relatively new.
 However, this is not to say that Bitcoin cannot be considered as a safe haven.

 As mentioned, Bitcoin recently surpassed the $10,000 per piece mark, while gold stands at around $1,285 per ounce.
 That means many people investing less than $10,000 are buying less than one Bitcoin, as opposed to gold dealers who are selling physical amounts of gold as small little as 1 gram wafers – a mere fraction of the cost of 1 whole Bitcoin.